Walter Melon (TV series)

-Walter Melon (Achille Talon) is a 1997 animated TV show, very loosely adapted from the Franco-Belgian comic Achille Talon.
+Walter Melon (Achille Talon) is an animated television series, loosely adapted from the Franco-Belgian comic Achille Talon.

-A co-production between Saban International Paris, ARD/Degeto, France 2 and Scottish Television Enterprises with the participation of Canal+, Walter Melon and aired in the United States on Fox Family from 1998 to 1999.
-In the UK the series was broadcast on CITV (via Scottish Television), and later reran on Fox Kids.
+A co-production between Saban International Paris, ARD/Degeto, France 2 and Scottish Television Enterprises with the participation of Canal+, Walter Melon aired in the United States on Fox Family from 1998 to 1999.
+In the UK, the series was broadcast on CITV (via Scottish Television), and later reran on Fox Kids.
 Each episode consists of two shorter adventures, and a total of 52 episodes were produced.
 Ownership of the series passed to Disney in 2001 when Disney acquired Fox Kids Worldwide, which also includes Saban Entertainment.
-The series is not available on Disney+.